omaryasser/oyaraouf/app/thoughts/data/your-first-working-year.md

 Not all habits are suitable for everyone but some habits that I found useful for me are:

+* Maintain a document in which you record everything you do.
+This will make it easy for you to advocate for your work and performance ratings.
-Fixing the time in which I start and end of my working hours.
+* Fixing the time in which I start and end of my working hours.
-Getting used to a healthy sitting posture.
+* Getting used to a healthy sitting posture.
-Fix the time in which I eat and pray so that I don't miss them on a busy day.
+* Fix the time in which I eat and pray so that I don't miss them on a busy day.